 When you are providing water to planting beds, let the soil soak about 8 inches deep.
 A quick dribble using from a hose this may not work.
 If you own a large area you should use an automatic watering system to your planting areas.
 There are few popular irrigation methods you can use like drip system, sprinkler, or soaker hose.
 They are all hands-free way to irrigate.

+Use of water wisely in your gardening can bring a good fortune.
+Pick water conservative approaches.
+Try reducing runoff.
 Drip irrigation and soaker hoses methods provide water directly to the soil.
 These methods eliminate runoff and an overhead sprinkling of water make them evaporate.

 Water the garden early in the morning when temperatures are low to decrease evaporation losses.